-It indicates whether or not this switch is the Master of the Turbo Ring.
-(This field appears only when Turbo Ring or Turbo Ring V2 modes are selected.)
+Indicates whether or not this switch is the Master or Slave of the Turbo Ring.

-The user does not need to set the master to use Turbo Ring.
+NOTE The user does not need to set the master to use Turbo Ring.
 If master is not set, the Turbo Ring protocol will assign master status to one of the switches in the ring.
 The master is only used to determine which segment serves as the backup path.